 - Veggie and bean/lentil spreads.

 Another option is to prepare delicious candies by combining nut butter, oat bran, some salt and xylitol.
+You might also like protein balls, homemade chocolate candies.
+Feel free to substitute cocoa with carob while on cleanse diet.

 - Chicory root coffee with unsweetened non-GMO soymilk which has become my morning routine instead of coffee or matcha latte.
 Even though it may taste awful when you first have it, you need to give chicory a chance – I threw away most of my first cup, but now I’ve grown to like it.
 It’s important not to prepare it too strong in the beginning, which was the mistake I made.